Lofi hip-hop

-Lofi hip-hop, or chillhop, is a style of lo-fi music that combines hip-hop beats with elements of chill-out.
+Lofi hip-hop (also known as chillhop) is a style of lo-fi music that combines hip-hop beats with elements of chill-out.
 The word lofi (also typeset as lo-fi, short for "low fidelity"), refers to the unpolished production techniques common in the style.
 It was popularized in the 2010s on YouTube.

 An example of a lo-fi equipment setup, including the genre's popular Roland SP-404 sampler.

 Characteristics

 Lofi hip-hop, or chillhop, uses "downtempo, fuzzed-out atmospheric beats" along with samples from sources like retro video games, old cartoons, self-help tapes and public access television.

 According to Phillip Sherburne of Pitchfork, the genre is characterized by "poky tempos, cloying piano or guitar melodies, ersatz vinyl hiss, and other signifiers of inoffensive chill."
 Sherburne also stated that the genre is "the musical equivalent of a white-noise coloring book."

 Etymology

 The genre name originates from the low fidelity ("lo-fi") aesthetic of the music, which tends to be deliberately less "polished" than high fidelity ("hi-fi") music and features audio imperfections, distorted sound quality, and less professional audio equipment.
 Lo-fi hip-hop originated within the underground beatmaking hip-hop scene of the 2000s, particularly after the advent of Roland SP-303 and Roland SP-404 samplers, each of which featured the "lo-fi" effect as a separate button.

 The 2004 MF Doom and Madlib album Madvillainy is regarded as a "shared touchstone" for lo-fi hip-hop.
-The Japanese artist Nujabes, often called the "godfather of lofi hip hop", is also credited with driving lofi's growth with his contributions to the soundtrack for the popular anime Samurai Champloo.
-Another artist also often associated with the development of lofi are US rappers and producers J Dilla and Danny!, particularly the latter's Dream... instrumental trilogy.
+The Japanese artist Nujabes, often called the "godfather of lofi hip-hop", is also credited with driving lofi's growth with his contributions to the soundtrack for the popular anime Samurai Champloo.
+Another artist also often associated with the development of lofi is US rapper and producer J Dilla.